The Funding Gap

 As mentioned in our previous blog post, Europe’s venture equity capital market is far smaller than that of the US: the top five VC funds in Europe combined are smaller than the smallest of the top five US players.
 This of course exacerbates the dilution problem so founders often turn to debt as an alternative, or complementary solution.

-Source: Andreesen Horowitz website "16 Things to Know About Raising Debt for Startups".
-Strongly recommended read.
+Source: Andreessen Horowitz - 16 Things to Know About Raising Debt for Startups.

 The early-stage debt gap

-Whilst the comparison above demonstrate the lack of debt funding, particularly at the early stage, it does not explain why this gap exists.
-At a high level, answer is simple: venture debt is still new to the European markets, and Europeans have a lower risk tolerance.
+Whilst the comparison above demonstrates the lack of debt funding, particularly at the early stage, it does not explain why this gap exists.
+At a high level, the answer is simple: venture debt is still new to the European markets, and Europeans have a lower risk tolerance.

 The pronounced early-stage gap is more complex to explain.
-To do this, we need to look at why early-stage companies are perceived as riskier overall:
+Early-stage companies are perceived as riskier overall because:

 Debt-equity hybrid

-Given these risks, lenders need to have the skills of both equity investor and debt investors:
+Given these risks, lenders need the skills of both equity and debt investors:

 What about founders?
-There is no doubt early-stage venture debt is more expensive than the equivalent at Series C. However, since Series A/B are the most dilutive, taking debt earlier remains extremely attractive.
+Early-stage venture debt is more expensive than the equivalent at Series C. However, since Series A/B are the most dilutive, taking debt earlier remains extremely attractive.

 In a transaction closed this year, our debt gave our client an extra 6 months of runway, enabling them to complete their Series B at 50% higher valuation than initially discussed with investors.
 In this context, paying another few percentage points on a small amount of debt is totally immaterial.